InfoSecExplorer/Cross-Site-Request-Forgery-CSRF-/README.md

 **Testing CSRF**

 1. Interect with functionality and intercept the request.
-2. Right click generate csrf poc.
+2. copy valied csrf token and Drop the request.
-3. Copy the code in a file.html remove any session token
+3. Right click generate csrf poc.
-4. Drop the request.
+4. Edit according to your preference.
-5. Send the file.html to victim.
+5. Deliver to the victim.

 # 4. CSRF Token Tied to a Non-Session Cookie